The Free Starship

 The Solar Gravitational Lens showed that seeing no longer requires going.

-The Free Starship shows that going no longer requires empire.
+The Free Starship shows that going no longer requires empire: the universe allows interstellar travel, and it charges a price—autonomy.

 Build a ship that can refuel.
 Build a ship that can repair.
 Build a ship that can endure.